 First, let’s define anime

 The term anime can be new to many Western audiences.
 However, in the last few decades, it has made a breakthrough infiltrating areas of mainstream entertainment.
 Where did it come from and how is it made?
-Before we dive into that, let’s define anime.
+Before we dive into that, let’s check out the anime definition.

 ANIME DEFINITION